vincentfusco/tt06_555/README.md

 ![555 Block Diagram](./docs/555_system_diagram.PNG)

-In the figure above, the 555 Timer is configured as an astable multivibrator - a square-wave oscillator.
+In the figure above, the 555-Timer is configured as an astable multivibrator - a square-wave oscillator.

 1. Suppose at startup the capacitor is at an initial voltage of 0V.
 S=H, R=L, Q=H, Qb=L.